 If you are planning a trip to the Sahara desert, it can be confusing what desert to choose.
 In this article, I will explain the differences between the locations of the Sahara desert in Morocco, so you will choose the best option for your future trip to the magic land.

-Most popular desert tours in Morocco are 3 days/2 nights trip to the Merzouga desert, Erg Chebbi dunes.
+The most popular desert tours in Morocco are 3 days/2 nights trip to the Merzouga desert, Erg Chebbi dunes.
 A shorter option is the 2 days/1 night trip to the Zagora desert.
 The latter one is a bit confusing.
 Tours bring travellers to the rocky desert formation next to Zagora town while the real Zagora desert is located next to the M’hamid city.
 So, how to choose the right desert of Sahara?

 What is Erg?